Last Updated on October 4, 2023 by Karl Thompson

 The ‘March of Progress’ view argues that yes, children’s lives have improved and they are now much better off than in the Victorian Era and the Middle Ages.
 They point to all the evidence on the previous page as just self-evidently indicating an improvement to children’s’ lives.

 Conflict theorists, however, argue against the view that children’s lives have gradually been getting better – they say that in some ways children’s lives are worse than they used to be.
 There are three main criticisms made of the march of progress view

 1. Recent technological changes have resulted in significant harms to children – what Sociologist Sue Palmer refers to as Toxic Childhood.

-2. Some sociologists argue that children today are too controlled.
-Sociologists such as Frank Furedi argue that children today are overprotected, or too controlled – We live in the age of ‘Paranoid Parenting’.
+2. Some sociologists argue that parents are too controlling of their children.
+Sociologists such as Frank Furedi argue that parents overprotect their children: we live in the age of ‘Paranoid Parenting’.

 3. There are significant inequalities between children, so if there has been progress for some, there certainly has not been equal progress.